remuant/P1_AZMLND__Optimizing_a_Pipeline_in_Azure/README.md

 * Hyperparameter optimization of this model was carried out using [Azure HyperDrive](https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.hyperdrive?view=azure-ml-py).
 * This model was then compared to the results obtained using an [Azure AutoML](https://azure.microsoft.com/en-us/services/machine-learning/automatedml/) run.

-The main steps required  to create, optimize and compare the output of a Scikit-learn ML-Pipeline against AutoML are illustrated below (figure taken from [Udacity Azure ML Nanodegree](https://www.udacity.com/course/machine-learning-engineer-for-microsoft-azure-nanodegree--nd00333) course notes):
+The main steps required  to create, optimize and compare the output of a Scikit-learn ML-Pipeline against AutoML are illustrated below (figure sourced from [Udacity Azure ML Nanodegree](https://www.udacity.com/course/machine-learning-engineer-for-microsoft-azure-nanodegree--nd00333) course notes):

 ![alt text](./img/creating-and-optimizing-an-ml-pipeline.png "Creating and optimizing an ml-pipeline")